 All Christians are called to proclaim the Good News of Jesus Christ.
 Not everyone will be an evangelist preaching God’s Word but all of us are called to witness to the love of Jesus by trying to be compassionate and to show mercy and love.
 “By this everyone will know that you are my disciples, if you love one another.”
 John 13:35

 I met the young man who asked me ‘do you do drugs’ at a youth drop-in center that offered to help young people living on the streets find a place to live and get training so they can ultimately get a job.
 There are so many good charities that are living the message of Jesus to love and serve the needy.
-I don’t know what became of the young man who was astonished that he had met a chick that didn’t do drugs, but like a ‘mother hen’ I still pray for him hoping that God will help him to find faith, hope and love!
+Let us support them financially and as volunteers.

 Jesus calls us to love unconditionally: “If you love those who love you, what credit is that to you?
 Even sinners love those who love them.”
 Luke 6:33 “But I tell you, love your enemies and pray for those who persecute you.”
 Matthew 5:44